caochao39/tarerobotics/docs/source/slam.rst

 .. image:: images/image9.png
     :width: 75 %

-To save a point cloud file during a run, set 'savePcd = true' in the 'src/base_autonomy/ visualization_tools/launch/visualization_tools.launch' file.
-A 'pointcloud_xxx.txt' file is saved in the 'src/base_autonomy/vehicle_simulator/log' folder, where 'xxx' is the timestamp.
-To save a trajectory file, set 'saveTraj = true' and a 'trajectory_xxx.txt' file is saved.
+To save a point cloud file during a run, set ``savePcd = true`` in the `src/base_autonomy/ visualization_tools/launch/visualization_tools.launch <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/blob/jazzy/src/base_autonomy/visualization_tools/launch/visualization_tools.launch>`_ file.
+A 'pointcloud_xxx.txt' file is saved in the `src/base_autonomy/vehicle_simulator/log <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/tree/jazzy/src/base_autonomy/vehicle_simulator/log>`_ folder, where 'xxx' is the timestamp.
+To save a trajectory file, set ``saveTraj = true`` and a 'trajectory_xxx.txt' file is saved.
 The format is described in the 'readme.txt' file in the same folder.
 Once a point cloud file is saved, users can start the SLAM module in localization mode.
 Copy the point cloud file to the desktop and rename it 'pointcloud_local.txt'.
-Then, in the 'src/slam/arise_slam_mid360/config/livox_mid360.yaml' file, set 'local_mode = true' and adjust 'init_x', 'init_y', 'init_z', and 'init_yaw' for the start pose.
-We recommend keeping the values zero by default and marking the vehicle starting pose on the ground during the mapping run.
+Then, in the `src/slam/arise_slam_mid360/config/livox_mid360.yaml <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/blob/jazzy/src/slam/arise_slam_mid360/config/livox_mid360.yaml>`_ file, set ``local_mode = true`` and adjust ``init_x``, ``init_y``, ``init_z``, and ``init_yaw`` for the starting pose.
+We recommend keeping the values zero as default and marking the vehicle starting pose on the ground during the mapping run.
 Then, start the localization run from the same pose.
 Upon start of the localization run, the prior map should be displayed in RVIZ as the gray points.
 The white points on the left are registered scans localized on the prior map.

 .. image:: images/image2.png
     :width: 75 %